Urakawa, Hokkaido: Transportation

-Rail
+Railways

 Urakawa was served by the JR Hokkaido Hidaka Main Line.
 However, no trains have operated between and since January 2015, due to storm damage.
 Plans to restore this section of the line have been abandoned, due to declining passenger numbers and very high maintenance costs, and the section was officially closed on 1 April 2021, and replaced by a bus service.